telerik/fiddler-everywhere-docs/rules-presets/ui-modifications/mark-long-living-sessions.md

 # Marking Long-Living Sessions

 You can dynamically change the Fiddler Everywhere user interface based on your preferences.
-You can highlight matched sessions through the **Mark Sessions** action and set their the background and text color.
+You can highlight matched sessions through the **Mark Sessions** action and set their background and text color.

 ## Creating a "Mark Long-Living Sessions" Rule